We’re lucky if we have time to do nothing. Continue reading “Much to do with nothing II”

-The virtual art world has just been promoted.
-We’re faced with limitations on travel and human interaction but Google Arts & Culture has already teamed up with thousands of museums to create virtual experiences, many of them including online tours that allow a simulated pedestrian experience.
+The virtual art world has been promoted.
+When faced with limitations on travel and human interaction, sites like Google Arts & Culture has offers thousands of virtual museums visits, many including online tours that allow a simulated pedestrian experience.
 Continue reading “We live in a virtual world”

-In the Gestalt school of psychological thought, the mind and brain condense environmental stimuli so that they may be seen in their simplest form.
+In the Gestalt school of psychological thought, the mind and brain condense environmental stimuli to see them in their simplest form.
 The idea is that the whole — that which is seen– is of greater value than the processing of each individual part.
 This theorem can reach beyond basic perception and Steve Prince’s The Links work gives us an example of Gestalt in art form.

-The Louvre is still going strong.
-It’s still incredible Continue reading “Mosh pit Mona”
+The Louvre is a beast.
+Continue reading “Mosh pit Mona”

 Abstract art is the kind of experience that challenges a viewer to find words to describe.
 Minimalism, the art movement based on simple forms, may pose the starkest of these challenges.
-Continue reading “Bringing narrative to minimalism: A big thank you to Herb and Dorothy Vogel”
+Continue reading “Thank you, Herb and Dorothy Vogel”

 Everyone’s got a story.
 And, in “The Secret Lives of Color”, Kassia St. Clair gives colors with names befitting those delightful paint squares their autobiographical due.
 There’s White with some of its cousins including Lead White, Ivory, Silver, Whitewash, Isabelline, Chalk, Beige and Red with its associates Scarlet, Cochineal, Vermillion, Rossa corsa, Hematite, Madder, and Dragon’s blood for example.